LuckyYoila/eco-learn-app/README.md

 ## Getting Started

+First create a ".env" in the root directory of the project and add the environment variables required:

+NEXT_PUBLIC_PROD_API_URL= ............
+NEXT_PUBLIC_BLOCK_CHAIN_API_URL=.....

-First, run the development server:
+Then, run the development server:

 ```bash
 npm run dev